 An Example of Event Parameters in UA and GTM

-The example below shows event tracking to measure link clicks to a business directory listing scan on the Root & Branch site (sales pitch: do your own free Local SEO scan that takes about 40 seconds).
+The example below shows event tracking to measure link clicks to a business directory listing scan on the Root & Branch site (if you’re interested, you can do your own free Local SEO scan that takes about 40 seconds).

 I’ve configured the tag (the event) using 3 of the 4 available parameters.